Trauma Disorder

 Exposure Therapy

-Cognitive Behavioral Therapy has been proven to be an effective form of treatment for trauma/stress-related disorders.
-It is believed that this type of treatment is effective in reducing trauma-related symptoms due to its ability to identify and challenge the negative cognitions surrounding the traumatic event, and replace them with positive, more adaptive cognitions.
+Cognitive Behavioural Therapy has been proven to be an effective form of treatment for trauma/stress-related disorders.
+It is believed that this type of treatment is effective in reducing trauma-related symptoms due to its ability to identify and challenge the negative cognitions surrounding the traumatic event and replace them with positive, more adaptive cognitions.

-Trauma-focused cognitive-behavioral therapy (TF-CBT) is an adaptation of CBT that utilizes both CBT techniques and trauma-sensitive principles to address the trauma-related symptoms.
-According to the Child Welfare Information Gateway (CWIG; 2012), TF-CBT can be summarized via the acronym PRACTICE:
+Trauma-focused cognitive-behavioural therapy (TF-CBT) is an adaptation of CBT that utilises both CBT techniques and trauma-sensitive principles to address trauma-related symptoms.
+According to the Child Welfare Information Gateway (CWIG; 2012), TF-CBT can be summarised via the acronym PRACTICE:

-• P: Psycho-education about the traumatic event.
-This includes discussion about the event itself, as well as typical emotional and/or behavioral responses to the event.
+• P: Psychoeducation about the traumatic event.
+This includes discussion about the event itself, as well as typical emotional and behavioural responses to the event.

 • A: Affect.
-Discussing ways for the patient to effectively express their emotions/fears related to the traumatic event.
+Discuss ways for the patient to effectively express their emotions/fears related to the traumatic event.

 • C: Correcting negative or maladaptive thoughts.